-Amending A Will Using A Codicil
+Amending a Will By Using a Codicil

 Full Video Transcript

 Many people create their wills but realize years later they would like to make a change.
 This may be to accommodate new family members, distribute newly gained assets, or for some other reason.
-In this case, the will maker can choose to either write a completely new will and revoke any previous version, or the maker can choose to amend portions of the will using what’s known as a codicil.
-A codicil is basically a document, usually attached to a will that amends a portion of the text.
-The legal requirements for a codicil are generally very strict and usually require the will maker’s signature as well as signatures from witnesses.
+In this case, the will-maker can choose to either write a completely new will and revoke any previous version, or the maker can choose to amend portions of the will using what’s known as a codicil.
+A codicil is basically a document, usually attached to a will, that amends a portion of the text.
+The legal requirements for a codicil are generally very strict and usually require the will maker’s signature as well as the signatures from witnesses.
 Requirements for a codicil vary greatly by state, so be sure to understand your state’s laws before amending your will.